Live Outbreak Tracker · WHO Risk: LOW

 2026-05-02

-The United Kingdom focal point notified WHO of a severe acute respiratory illness cluster aboard the cruise ship.
+A German female passenger died on board the MV Hondius — the third death linked to the outbreak.
+Separately, the United Kingdom focal point notified WHO of a severe acute respiratory illness cluster aboard the cruise ship.

 2026-04-30